AlexZhou876/music-editor/README.md

 # My Personal Project

+## How to use
+run Main.main and see the window.
+For now, to add a note, press the mouse and hold to the left of the leftmost vertical line (barline).
+Drag the mouse to change the length of the note.
+Release to finish placing the note.

 ## What Will the Application Do?
 My project will be a music visualization and composition application.
 It will allow users to quickly sketch and further develop musical compositions in a 2d environment